 Business Permit Registration for Foreign Companies in Indonesia

 After securing the certificate and being officially established as a Perseroan Terbatas (PT), a company still needs to obtain and register their tax identity then process a business permit (Perizinan Berusaha) before starting their operations, which consists of Basic Requirements (Persyaratan Dasar) and Risk-Based Business Permit (Perizinan Berusaha Berbasis Risiko).

 - Kesesuaian Kegiatan Pemanfaatan Ruang (KKPR), a document that verifies the planned usage of the location being used.

 - Persetujuan Lingkungan/Environmental Permit, a document that verifies that the operations of the will not endanger the environment, issued by the Ministry of Environment and Forestry.

 Persetujuan Bangunan Gedung dan Sertifikat Layak Fungsi, documents that verifies that the building used follows a certain quality and safety standard.

 The Risk-Based Business Permit consist of:

-- Low-Risk Business owners are required to have a Nomor Induk Berusaha (NIB)/Business ID Number.
+- Low-Risk Business owners must have a Nomor Induk Berusaha (NIB)/Business ID Number.

-- Medium-Risk Business owners are required to have NIB and standard certificates.
+- Medium-Risk Business owners must have NIB and standard certificates.

-- High-Risk Business owners are required to have NIB and a business license.
+- High-Risk Business owners must have NIB and a business license.

-After all documents are submitted, the application will be reviewed by the Online Single Submission (OSS) system under the jurisdiction of the Ministry of Investment.
+After submitting all documents, the Online Single Submission (OSS) system under the jurisdiction of the Ministry of Investment will review the documents.
 Should the application be approved, the business permit will be issued by the aforementioned ministry on behalf of the government

 How can Double M help?